gds-operations/vcloud-net_launcher/README.md

 ### Credentials

-VCloud-tools is based around [fog].
+vCloud Net Launcher is based around [fog].
 To use it you'll need to give it credentials that allow it to talk to a VMware environment.
 Fog offers two ways to do this.

 #### 1. Create a `.fog` file containing your credentials